Cpptz/jgrapht/REPORT.md

 ### 3.
 #### [isEulerian()](./jgraph-core/src/main/java/org/jgrapht/alg/cycle/HierholzerEulerianCycle.java)
-This function return true if the graph contains an eulerian cycle.
+This function returns true if the graph contains an eulerian cycle.
 That is finding if it is possible to construct a cycle, i.e. a path starting and ending on the same vertex, which visits each vertex exactly once.
 It also means, the graph should only have one connected componenent with edges.